On Sweedler's cofree cocommutative coalgebra: Introduction

 While not written explicitly in \cite{sweedler} this is a straightforward exercise using the structure theory of coalgebras developed there.
 We do this exercise in Appendix \ref{section:compare_sweedler}.
-However, since Sweedler's description \eqref{eq:presentation_intro} of ${!} V$ seems not to be well-known despite the extensive discussion of cofree cocommutative coalgebras in models of logic \cite{blute,hyland,mellies2,schreiber} and elsewhere it seems worthwhile to give a more direct proof.
-This is motivated by ongoing work on categorification in semantics of linear logic, begun in \cite{murfet}.
+However, since Sweedler's description \eqref{eq:presentation_intro} of ${!} V$ seems not to be well-known despite the extensive discussion of cofree cocommutative coalgebras in models of logic \cite{blute,hyland,mellies2} and elsewhere it seems worthwhile to give a more direct proof.

+Our main new result is an explicit description of the lifting of a linear map ${!} W \lto V$ to a morphism of coalgebras ${!} W \lto {!} V$ (Theorem \ref{theorem:describe_lifting}).
+In \cite{murfet_ll} we explain in more detail why we are interested in such liftings, and give several examples of how the theorem may be used to write down explicit denotations of proofs in linear logic.

 Our approach is based on an isomorphism of coalgebras ($n = \dim(V)$)